 Notice we are only setting this callback on the mainViewer object, not both like before.

-With that, we should have a good-looking application constructor.
+With that, we should have a good start to our application.
 We will revisit this code as needed throughout the rest of the tutorial.